Harrix/harrix-pylib/docs/funcs_md.md

 def remove_toc_content(markdown_text: str) -> str
 ```

-Removes the table of contents (TOC) section from a Markdown document.
+Remove the table of contents (TOC) section from a Markdown document.

 The function identifies the TOC based on the document language (from YAML frontmatter)
 and removes the entire TOC section, including the details/summary tags and all TOC links.